ChungNYCU/image-process-api/DesignDocument.md

 #### 2.1 Overview
-This RPC API  deployed on Azure is capable of simply manipulating images.
+This RPC API deployed on Azure is capable of simply manipulating image.
 It uses the Chain of Responsibility design pattern from Behavioral Design Patterns.

 #### 2.2 System Context Diagrams